whihathac/init/Linux/zsh.md

 Run `code ~/.zshrc` or `nano ~/.zshrc` to update the [.zshrc](.zshrc) config.

+To get changes to the .zshrc picked up, type: `source ~/.zshrc`

 Run `code ~/.p10k.zsh` to update the [.p10k.zsh](.p10k.zsh) config.

 ## References